Electronics Enclosure Materials

-The right selection of materials for enclosure manufacturing is a complicated task which requires expertise in industrial design, management and marketing.
-We help our clients select the right material for their electronics enclosures — prototypes and mass-produced designs.
+Enclosure materials play a crutial role in the manufactoring process, demanding careful selection and expertise in industrial design, management and marketing.
+We help our clients select the right material for their electronics enclosures, whether it's for prototypes or mass-produced designs.

-We know how to combine various materials, including unusual ones: wood, ceramics, composites and additive materials, virtually all plastics, glass, and metals.
-Our experience in prototyping and production of electronics helps us choose the optimal materials, taking into account the electronics enclosure design needs, the client’s preferences and the chosen price range.
+We know how to combine various materials, including wood, ceramics, composites and additive materials, virtually all plastics, glass, and metals.
+Our experience in prototyping and production of electronics helps us choose the best material options based on design needs, client preferences and budget.

 Materials for prototypes

-At the prototyping stage it is not always possible to use materials which have been chosen for mass production.
-For example, prototyping cannot be done with certain types of plastics which are nevertheless successfully used in manufacturing commercial devices.
-In this case, we use an analog which will reflect the characteristics of the original material as fully as possible.
+At the prototyping stage it is not always possible to use materials that have been chosen for mass production.
+For example, prototyping of plastic electrical enclosures cannot be done with certain types of plastics which are nevertheless successfully used in manufacturing commercial devices.
+In this case, we use an analog which will reflect the characteristics of your original choice as fully as possible.

-Combinations of different materials are often used in enclosure manufacturing: plastic + metal/glass/ceramics/rubber, etc.
+Combinations of different materials are often used in enclosure manufacturing.
+For example, when designing a plastic enclosure box for electronics, several materials may be employed at once: plastic + metal/glass/ceramics/rubber, etc.

 In this case, we can provide relevant expert advice on manufacturing, which helps correctly implement jointing locations for selected materials to provide the specified requirements for integrity, flexibility and durability of the finished product, thus matching the designer’s and the customer’s preferences with real production capacities.